Rockies vs. Diamondbacks Player Props Betting Odds

 Diaz Stats

-- Elias Diaz has put up 52 hits with 11 doubles, six home runs and 14 walks.
-He has driven in 27 runs with one stolen base.
+- Diaz has 54 hits with 11 doubles, six home runs, 14 walks and 27 RBI.
+He's also stolen one base.

 Diaz Recent Games